 - 1 egg

 - 3 cups berries, I used blackberries, blueberries, and raspberries

 - 1/3 cup sugar.

 - Knead dough, until smooth and less sticky, or if using a Kitchen Aid with a dough hook, just continue to mix, incorporating another 1/2 – 3/4 c. flour

 - Wrap in plastic wrap until ready to use

 for berry filling

-- Combine berries, water, sugar, cinnamon, and lemon juice; bring to a boil and simmer approximately 20 minutes
+- Combine berries, water, sugar, cinnamon, and lemon juice in a saucepan; bring to a boil and simmer approximately 20 minutes

 - Berries will break-down; add bread crumbs and continue to simmer until thickened

 - Refrigerate until chilled and more firm